-Starbucks NMMC Cafe, located in the lobby of the Main Unit, has expanded coffee and chilled drink selections as well as a variety of food offerings.
-There is an expanded seating area as well with tables, WIFI and wall plugs.
+Starbucks NMMC Café, located in the hospital’s main lobby, offers a variety of coffee and chilled drinks, as well as a variety of food.
+There is an expanded seating area with tables, Wifi and wall plugs.
 The cafe is open 7:30 a.m. to 4:30 p.m. and 5-7 p.m.
 Monday through Friday.

 Cafe Express at Women’s Hospital is open from 7 a.m.-5:50 p.m.
 Monday through Friday and from 7 a.m.-2 p.m.
 Saturday and Sunday.
 Visitors are invited to use all these locations, and carryouts and snack items are available.